dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </build>
 ```

-This configuration is important because *Rewrite* isn't prepared to scan for configurations on non classical web applications (i.e. on embedded application like Spring Boot).
-So we need to tweak the build process a little to help *Rewrite* on its purpose.
+This configuration is important because *Rewrite* isn't prepared to scan for configurations on non-classical web applications (i.e. on embedded applications like Spring Boot).
+So we need to tweak the build process a little to help *Rewrite* fulfill its purpose.

 ### JSF Configuration